-To load a Windows patch onto the Vivid S70N / S60N,
+To load a software onto the Vivid S70N / S60N,

-- 1. Power down the Vivid S70N / S60N and insert the USB Flash Drive into a rear USB port. - NOTE: Ensure that the system is USB Device Enabled (check Config->Service page). - Power on the Vivid S70N / S60N.
+- 1. Power down the Vivid S70N / S60N and insert the USB Flash Drive into a rear USB port. - NOTE: Ensure that the system is USB Device Enabled (check Config->Service page). - NOTE: Ensure that the USB is formatted as NTFS format so that the eDelivery package can be successfully copied into it. - 2.
+Power on the Vivid S70N / S60N.
 The software program files will be loaded onto the Vivid S70N / S60N automatically, following several screen prompts: - a.
-Select Install SW ... on the Start Application screen.
+Select Install SW... on the Start Application screen.

-If by accident you try to load a software that is not compatible with the software on the Vivid S70N / S60N, error messages will indicate "The package present in media is not compatible.
+NOTE: If by accident you try to load a software that is not compatible with the software on the Vivid S70N / S60N, error messages will indicate "The package present in media is not compatible.
 Please contact GE Service" and "Software installation is not started".

-icanner
+Scanner

-Set as default Install SW
+☑ Set as default Install SW

-214 Maintananaa
+Start Maintenance

-Figure 15-17.
+Figure 15-21.
 Select Install SW...